BishopFox/sliver-gui/README.md

 Sliver clients connect over mTLS, which is not available from within a browser.
 Futhermore, Electron allows us to implement file system and other native-host interactions that would otherwise not be possible.

+#### Is Electron Secure?

+While no one can write perfect code, we strive to adhere to application security best practices in every aspect of the GUI implementation.
+You can [read more about the application architecture here]().
+In short:
+ * All content is in a non-`file://` origin.
+ * A strict content content security policy (CSP) is applied to all content.
+ * The renderer process is sandboxed, and preload scripts have context isolation enabled.
+Methods in the main process can only be called via JSON and all JSON arguments must pass JSON Schema checks.
+ * Extremely limited DOM interactions, nearly the entire interface is implemented via Angular; there are zero calls to `bypassSecurityTrustHtml`.

 ### Features

 * You can click on stuff!